 All these three options are FREE under the condition that you have performed full migration with LitExtension within 3 months before and the total additional entities is less than 10% the total number of entities in the first migration.

 Step 6: Checklist after migration

-Now that you have completed migrating data from WooCommerce to Shopify, you might want to take some extra steps to set up your Shopify store.
+Now you might want to take some extra steps to set up your Shopify store.
 Here is a list of some post-migration activities that we recommend.

 - Check result